A question frequently asked by GNSS users in the United States is: How do I transform coordinates between the frames defined by NAD83 and ITRFyy?

 This automatically converts all metric parameter values to feet.

 For the Project Coordinate System, it is possible to select the 'meter' or the 'US Feet' option.

-Open the drop-down box and search for the project Coordiante System that is desired.
+Open the drop-down box and search for the Project Coordinate System that is desired.

 Geodetic Configuration - Transformation

-In case a Time-dependent Transformation is selected, the Transformation page at the Geodetic Configuration requires entry of the Fixed Parameters as well as the Paramater reference epoch t0 of the datum transformation.
+In case a Time-dependent Transformation is selected, the Transformation page at the Geodetic Configuration requires entry of the Fixed Parameters as well as the Parameter reference epoch t0 of the datum transformation.

 t0 is entered as decimal years.